srirangamv/srirangamv.github.io/_posts/2020-04-11-an-unusual-hello-world.md

 description: "An Unusual Hello World Program using Dynamic Code Execution with C#"
 date: 2020-04-11
 ---
-<p>Here we discuss two C# programs which executes a dynamic C# code to print the familiar "Hello World!" message to the console.</p>
+<p>Here we will discuss two C# programs which executes a dynamic C# code to print the familiar "Hello World!" message to the console.
+First one is using Rosalyn platform targeting modern applications with .NET core. he second one is a legacy .NET console application using CodeDOM API.</p>

 <p>First program, using Rosalyn scripting APIs, we will print the mesage to the console window.
 Rosalyn is nickname for .NET Compiler Platform whcih exposed API for compiler services.
 Using these APIs we can run simple scripts to entire programs.
 Build syntax trees, anlyze them, compile them and finally execute them.
 We can use many .NET language compiler services in self hosted programs and execute the code which is dynamically created.
-In this sample we will execute a simple interpolated string by passing the values required for it dynamically.
+In this sample we will execute a simple script consist of interpolated string by passing the values required for it dynamically.
+Also we compile the same script for multiple execution and execute using a loop for many times passing different parameter each time.
 Let's ger started by creating a new dotnet core console application.</p>

 <p>Run the commands as shown below.
 Creating application folder and initiating a dotnet core console and application and open the same in VS code editor.</p>
 <p class="cmd">
 cd rosylindemo<br/>
 md rosylindemo<br/>
 dotnet new console<br/>
-code .<br\>
+code .<br/>
 </p>

-<p>once Code opend go to the terminal and add this package executing below.
+<p>once VS Code opens the code fodler from the view menu select terminal and add the below package executing below command.
+"RunScript" method executes a simple C# statement dynamically by passing runtime parameters in this "Name".
+And "RunMultipleTimes" method executes the same C# statement compiling first so that we can run multiple times without much overhead.
+We pass parameters to statement dynamically inside the loop.</p>
 <p class="cmd">
 dotnet add package Microsoft.CodeAnalysis.CSharp.Scripting
 </p>